 He is a past member of the board of directors of RESOLVE: The National Infertility Association.
 Dr. Hershlag is the author of over 75 peer-reviewed papers, over 30 book chapters, and a novel entitled Misconception.
 He is the recipient of several awards, including Castle Connolly’s Top Doctors over the past several years and the American Society for Reproductive Medicine (ASRM) 2019 Star Award.

 Dr. Stelling is dual board certified in obstetrics and gynecology and reproductive endocrinology and infertility and has a quarter-century of experience helping people build families.
 He has graduated with distinction from Cornell University as a biology major and then at Renaissance School of Medicine at Stony Brook University, where he was awarded the UpJohn Award for Clinical Excellence.
 Dr. Stelling stayed at Stony Brook University Hospital for his Ob/Gyn residency, where he was administrative chief of residency and won the award of Resident of the Year as well as the AAGL Excellence in Laparoscopy Award.
 Dr. Stelling was fellowship-trained in reproductive endocrinology and infertility at Beth Israel Deaconess Medical Center at Harvard Medical School and completed his fertility training at Boston IVF.
 Dr. Stelling is a board-certified high complexity laboratory director (HCLD) and is often working in the laboratory with his embryology team.
-He is an Assistant Clinical Instructor in the Department of Obstetrics, Gynecology and Infertility at Stony Brook University Hospital as well as a Fellow of the American College of Obstetrics and Gynecology.
-Also, Dr. Stelling is a member of the American Society of Reproductive Medicine, The Society of Reproductive Endocrinologists, The American College of Obstetrics and Gynecology, the Endocrine Society, the American Association of Gynecologic Laparoscopists, The Suffolk Ob/Gyn Society, where he serves on the board as secretary and the American Medical Association.
+He is an Assistant Clinical Instructor in the Department of Obstetrics, Gynecology and Infertility at Stony Brook University Hospital as well as a fellow of the American College of Obstetricians and Gynecologists.
+Also, Dr. Stelling is a member of the American Society of Reproductive Medicine, The Society of Reproductive Endocrinologists, The American College of Obstetricians and Gynecologists, the Endocrine Society, the American Association of Gynecologic Laparoscopists, The Suffolk Ob/Gyn Society, where he serves on the board as secretary and the American Medical Association.
 He is also currently the Division Director of Gynecologic Endocrinology at Good Samaritan Medical Center, the same hospital that he was born.
 Dr. Stelling is licensed to practice in the state of New York.

 Dr. Stelling was born and raised on Long Island and has devoted his career to helping Long Island families conceive healthy pregnancies.
 He is dedicated to applying cutting edge technology in a comfortable and affordable atmosphere for patients.
 His research interests include uterine anomalies and preimplantation genetic testing.
 He is the director of the tissue bank and donor egg program.
 He has devoted much of his career to helping patients preserve their fertility for the future, for both men and women facing either therapies or disorders that may render them infertile.
 He is well versed in both semen cryopreservation and oocyte vitrification.